 The transmission of information via the Internet or email is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of data while you are transmitting it to our site; any such transmission is at your own risk.
 Once we have received your personal data, we will use strict procedures and security features to try to prevent unauthorised access.

 You might find links to third party websites on our website.
 These websites should have their own privacy policies, which you should check.
 We do not accept any responsibility or liability for their policies whatsoever as we have no control over them.

 For legitimate business purposes, we will store data for five years.
 This is in accordance with legal, tax and accounting requirements.
-Where your information is no longer required, we will ensure it is disposed of in a secure manner and, where required by applicable law we will notify you when such information has been disposed of.
+Where your information is no longer required, we will ensure it is disposed of in a secure manner and, where required by applicable law, we will notify you when such information has been disposed of.

 If you have any questions or comments on Minerva and its data protection policy please contact one of the partners at firstname.lastname@example.org.
-If you have a complaint about the handling of data, you have the right to involve the Information Commissioner - but please inform us first, preferably by email to email@example.com, so that we may have the opportunity to address any issues directly with you.
+If you have a complaint about the handling of data, you have the right to involve the Information Commissioner - but please inform us first, preferably by e-mail to email@example.com, so that we may have the opportunity to address any issues directly with you.

-The Data Protection Act 1998 gives you the right to access information held about you by us.
+The Data Protection Act 2018 gives you the right to access information held about you by us.
 This right can be exercised by you in accordance with the Act as an access request.
 Should you wish to receive details that we hold about you, please contact us using firstname.lastname@example.org

-Version: March 2018
+Version: March 2020